x1linwang/spark-install-macos/README.md

 Follow these steps to set up Apache Spark on your macOS system and test the spylon kernel in Jupyter notebook.

+**Note**: If you have Anaconda installed, please quit it before running this script, as it may prevent the script from editing the `~/.zshrc` file.

 ## 1. Download and Run the Setup Script

 Open Terminal and run the following commands: